jordansissel/fpm/README.md

 ## Other Documentation

-See the wiki for more docs:  https://github.com/jordansissel/fpm/wiki
+(See the wiki for more docs)[https://github.com/jordansissel/fpm/wiki]